LFd3v/Div-Linuwu-Sense/README_DKMS.md

-# Div Linuwu Sense DKMS Installation Guide
+# Linuwu Sense DKMS Installation Guide

-This guide explains how to install or uninstall the Div Linuwu Sense DKMS module.
+This guide explains how to install or uninstall the Linuwu Sense DKMS module.
 The DKMS module makes sure the driver is updated when newer kernels are installed.

 ## Prerequisites